Crimeraaa-S1GMA/BotBuild/README.md

 # Dependencies
 This list may be expanded in the future, as the tool is still in a planning stage, and I haven't decided which modules to use yet.

-- tkinter (for GUI dashboard, optional)
+- Flask (used to host the dashboard)
 - discord.py (for bot backend)

 # Limitations